LPhilip-CS/Shopping-Cart/README.md

 # Shopping-Cart
 C++ Group Project

-A simple program that resembles a shopping cart made in C++
+A simple program that resembles an online shopping cart made in C++